Misconduct Attorney Serving

 The police or other law enforcement or government officials, when questioning you, are not your friends anymore.
 Oftentimes, a malfeasance charge is bundled with other related charges, such as bribery or fraud, which can ramp up the punishment and point to jail time.
 Be polite, yes, but be firm, and request a call to a criminal defense lawyer at your first opportunity and continue to remain silent in the meantime.

-Why Choose The Law Offices of Joel M. Bacher For An Official Misconduct Charge?
+Why Choose Our Firm for An Official Misconduct Charge?

 These cases are often complicated, and your reputation is on the line.
 Entrust your case to a defense attorney with over 40 years of litigation experience in New York, New Jersey and federal courts.
 In addition to a wealth of trial experience, our clients benefit from:

-If you are under investigation for official misconduct in New Jersey, call Joel Bacher right away.
+If you are under investigation for official misconduct in New Jersey, contact Joel Bacher right away.
 Your initial consultation is free.
-Telephone 877-217-6903 or click to send an email.
 All consultations and written correspondences will be kept strictly confidential.